Divorce & Discovery: A Jewish Healing Retreat

 Thursday, October 26 – Sunday, October 29, 2023

 Anyone who has ever navigated the multi-faceted challenges of divorce or the end of a long-term relationships.
 Adults of all ages welcome.

-Judaism gets many milestones right – birth, marriage, death – with prayers and traditional customs to honor life’s rites of passages.
+Judaism offers guidance for many milestones right – birth, marriage, death – with prayers and traditional customs to honor life’s rites of passages.
 But when it comes to divorce, Jewish tradition historically only offers a Get (a divorce contract).
-This retreat seeks to fill that void by helping people who may feel broken or in pain after the ending of a long-term relationships find their way back to wholeness – guided by Jewish healing rituals, communal support and professional expertise.
-We hope that by joining us, you will be able to take steps on the path back to wholeness.
+This retreat seeks to fill that void by helping people who may feel broken, guilty, shame or in pain find their way back to wholeness – guided by Jewish healing rituals, communal support and professional expertise.

 Divorce & Discovery Program Overview

 Visioned and founded by Rabbi Deborah Newbrun (renowned former Tawonga Camp Director and Covenant Award Recipient), every aspect of Divorce & Discovery intentionally leads you on a journey to let go of hurt, anger, guilt and resentment within a supportive Jewish community.
 (Read more about the retreat’s origin below under “A Closer Look.”)

 Attending an adult retreat can feel intimidating.
 All participants will be assigned to a Havurah Group … think of this as your retreat friendship group.
 You will meet daily to have a chance to get to know one another in a small facilitated group, process the day’s activities, share experiences and serve as each other’s anchors while at camp.